gruntwork-io/docs/docs/guides/stay-up-to-date/releases/2018-03/index.md

 <div style={{"overflow":"hidden","textOverflow":"ellipsis","display":"-webkit-box","WebkitLineClamp":10,"lineClamp":10,"WebkitBoxOrient":"vertical"}}>

-  We've updated the Kafka module to include support for Confluent Schema Registry, REST Proxy, and Kafka Connect!
+  We&apos;ve updated the Kafka module to include support for Confluent Schema Registry, REST Proxy, and Kafka Connect!
 These services also include support for SSL.
-We've also introduced a new, simpler configuration file approach where you can specify any number of well-defined "replacement variables" that will automatically be updated when you call the appropriate `run-xxx` script at boot in user data (e.g. `run-schema-registry`).
+We&apos;ve also introduced a new, simpler configuration file approach where you can specify any number of well-defined &quot;replacement variables&quot; that will automatically be updated when you call the appropriate `run-xxx` script at boot in user data (e.g. `run-schema-registry`).

 Unfortunately, our automated tests consistently fail for Amazon Linux only, and we encountered what appear to be several bugs with Schema Registry itself in how forwarding is handled.
 Diagnosing these issues has proven to be very trying because after we make a fix, it takes another 45 minutes for a full build to complete, leading to an incredibly long feedback loop.

-As a result, we're marking this as **pre-release**.
+As a result, we&apos;re marking this as **pre-release**.
 That means that you are free to begin using this code, but you should know that, until our automated tests pass, you may encounter subtle issues, especially around forwarding from non-master nodes.

 Going forward, we will immediately be investing in a new approach to writing modules that makes our cycle time about 10x faster.
 In particular, we intend to run the Confluent Stack using Docker Compose for local testing so that we can restart it multiple times without having to wait either for Packer to build a new AMI or for AWS to launch a whole cluster of EC2 Instances.
 Stay tuned!